damianhakert/damianhakert.github.io/source/_posts/2016-03-23-feature-highlight-saml.md

 SAML was first introduced on version [7.12](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/722/diffs) via a contribution from our amazing community.
-The feature was contributed by [CERN](http://home.cern/) almost 10 moths ago.
+The feature was contributed by [CERN](http://home.cern/) almost 10 months ago.
 Since the original contribution, not much changed around the SAML support offered by GitLab.
 But interest from our users our customers really increased.
 You can check all SAML related merge requests [here](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests?utf8=%E2%9C%93&issue_search=saml&state=merged&scope=all&assignee_id=&author_id=&milestone_id=&label_id=).